 After all, what we really need is a lot less self-help and lot more Jesus.

 With that in mind, I’ve put together a list of Bible verses for parenting that will both convict and refresh you as a mom.
 They’ll bring you grace and truth for both your worst and your best days.

 Listen, God’s word is living and active!
 Pray these verses over yourself.
 Listen to what the Holy Spirit is guiding you to do in your motherhood.

-And be sure to grab the free Bible verse printables so that you can keep God’s word on your mind throughout the day!
+And be sure to grab the free Scriptures for parenting printables so that you can keep God’s word on your mind throughout the day!

 You Might Also Like: